mattthomo/Thesis_data_work/README.md

   right now?“. *(498/ 4148 missing)*.
 Very weak correlate of conscientiousness I think.

+- J24.7: “Indicate the level of difficulty you have with managing money (if you had to)”

 - Maybe something to do with income such as investing or being in a stokvel.
 Would be tricky due to effect of level of income on this.